 Truckee is also surrounded by six ski resorts, including Palisade Resort (formerly Squaw Valley), where most of the 1960 Winter Olympics events took place.

+The proximity to many resorts makes Truckee a top-notch lodging and dining town.
 Hotels include everything from the Ritz-Carlton to the Hampton Inn.
-However, we were on a single-day road trip, so we were just looking for lunch.
+However, we were on a single-day road trip and were just looking for lunch.

-After a good walk through town, we settle on Old Town Tap, a busy brewpub in a 19th-century building where the red bricks are crumbling into dusk and falling onto the sidewalk out front.
+After a good walk through town, we settle on Old Town Tap, a busy brewpub in a 19th-century building.
+The red bricks are crumbling into dusk and falling onto the sidewalk out front.
+The food and service did not disappoint us.

 A solid review of all the places we could have gone showed us that we could have eaten at many very nice places, with talented chefs.

+We ordered potato leek soup and a mushroom pizza.
+Both were excellent.
 The pizza included shimeji, oyster, and chanterelle mushrooms.
-I even ate all the crust—it was so good.
+I even ate all the crust-it was so good.

 We had more snowshoeing and driving to do, so we passed on the craft beer.
-Maybe another time as the selection looked tasty.
+Maybe another time, as the selection looked tasty.

-The legend goes that Truckee got its name from the Paiute tribe of Native-Americans, whose word for “everything's OK” is trokay—which evolved among the White settlers to become Truckee.
+The legend goes that Truckee got its name from the Paiute tribe of Native-Americans, whose word for "everything's OK" is trokay, which evolved among the White settlers to become Truckee.

 Besides skiing and snowboarding, Truckee is a California road trip destination in warmer months for hiking, trail running, river rafting, cycling, fishing, and golfing.